Job Details

 Primary Contact's Email N/A

 Work Location Remote work options are NOT available for this position.
-SLTS maintains offices within the Mary Markley and South Quad residence halls, and students are expected to begin their shifts at whichever location they are assigned for a given day.
-However, students will be working on tasks in the field for the majority of their shifts.
+SLTS maintains offices within the Mary Markley and South Quad residence halls, and students are expected to begin and end their shifts at whichever location they are assigned for a given day.
+However, students will be spending the majority of their shifts working in the field on various tasks.
 Two department service vehicles are available to students for completing work assignments across campus.

 Phone N/A